 Abstract: Recent controversial cases of killings by police have generated competing Black Lives Matter and Blue Lives Matter movements.
 Blue Lives Matter proponents claim that the focus on and protests in light of police killings of unarmed black persons is unwarranted.
 Part of this dispute turns on the moral evaluation of the killing of citizens by law enforcement.
 To address the dispute, I develop an account of the special moral obligations of law enforcement and show how it can be applied.
 I argue that members of law enforcement have special moral obligations against killing citizens.
 The account generates moral guidance for law enforcement in a number of other ways.
 It implies, finally, that the Blue Lives Matter proponents fundamentally misunderstand the ethics of law enforcement.

-(1) “Epistemic Closure in Folk Epistemology" (with James R. Beebe), in Oxford Studies in Experimental Epistemology, Joshua Knobe, Tania Lombrozo, and Shaun Nichols (eds.)
-(New York: Oxford University Press, forthcoming).
+“Epistemic Closure in Folk Epistemology,” (with James Beebe) in Joshua Knobe, Tania Lombrozo, and Shaun Nichols (eds.), Oxford Studies in Experimental Epistemology.
+(2018).
+New York: Oxford University Press.

 Abstract: We report the results of four empirical studies designed to investigate the extent to which an epistemic closure principle for knowledge is reflected in folk epistemology.
 Previous work by Turri (2015a) suggested that our shared epistemic practices may only include a source-relative closure principle--one that applies to perceptual beliefs but not to inferential beliefs.
 We argue that the results of our studies provide reason for thinking that individuals are making a performance error when their knowledge attributions and denials conflict with the closure principle.
 When we used research materials that overcome what we think are difficulties with Turri’s original materials, we found that participants did not reject closure.
 Furthermore, when we presented Turri’s original materials to non- philosophers with expertise in deductive reasoning (viz., professional mathematicians), they endorsed closure for both perceptual and inferential beliefs.
 Our results suggest that an unrestricted closure principle—one that applies to all beliefs, regardless of their source—provides a better model of folk patterns of knowledge attribution than a source-relative closure principle.